Are You Included in the Water Overcharging Claim?

 £20 million +

-What do we know about water company overcharging?
+What do we know about the water company overcharging claim?

 • The six UK water companies accused of underreporting and overcharging are Anglian Water, Northumbrian Water, Severn Trent, Thames Water, United Utilities and Yorkshire Water.